groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/loadsaveoptions/_index.md

 Beware that it is not always possible to save an assembled document to any file format using GroupDocs.Assembly.
 For example, it is impossible to save a document loaded from a Word Processing file format (such as DOCX) to a Spreadsheet file format (such as XLSX).
 For more information on possible combinations of load and save file formats supported by GroupDocs.Assembly, please check GroupDocs.Assembly online documentation.

 **Returns:**
 int - A file format to save an assembled document to.
-The returned value is one of com.groupdocs.assembly.FileFormat constants.
+The returned value is one of [FileFormat](../../com.groupdocs.assembly/fileformat) constants.
 ### setSaveFormat(int value) {#setSaveFormat-int-}
 ```
 public void setSaveFormat(int value)
 ```

-Sets a file format to save an assembled document to. com.groupdocs.assembly.FileFormat\#UNSPECIFIED is the default.
+Sets a file format to save an assembled document to.
+[FileFormat\#UNSPECIFIED](../../com.groupdocs.assembly/fileformat\#UNSPECIFIED) is the default.

-When the value of this property is not specified, com.groupdocs.assembly.DocumentAssembler behaves as follows:
+When the value of this property is not specified, [DocumentAssembler](../../com.groupdocs.assembly/documentassembler) behaves as follows:

 \- When you specify a file path to save an assembled document, the save file format is determined upon file extension from the path.